Shutter Island (film): Plot

-Convinced Chuck has been taken to the lighthouse, Teddy is intercepted by Naehring who attempts to sedate him.
-Teddy overpowers him and breaks into the lighthouse to discover Cawley waiting for him.
-Cawley tells him that Rachel Solando never existed and that Teddy has not been drugged but is experiencing withdrawals from chlorpromazine, a neuroleptic medication Teddy has been taking for the past two years.
+Convinced that Chuck has been taken to the lighthouse, Teddy is intercepted by Naehring, who attempts to sedate him.
+Teddy overpowers him and breaks into the lighthouse to find Cawley waiting for him.
+Cawley tells him that Rachel Solando never existed and that Teddy has not been drugged but is experiencing withdrawal from chlorpromazine, a neuroleptic medication he has taken for the past two years.

 Chuck arrives and reveals that he is Dr. Sheehan.
-"Teddy" is really Andrew Laeddis, a former U.S. Marshal incarcerated at Ashecliffe for murdering his manic depressive wife after she drowned their three children.
-Andrew did not seek treatment for Dolores when she burned down their apartment and instead moved his family to a lakehouse, where Dolores carried out the killings.
-Andrew's delusion is a result of his guilt and he created the alternate persona of Edward Daniels.
-(Note: "Edward Daniels" is an anagram of Andrew Laeddis, and "Rachel Solando" is an anagram of his dead wife, Dolores Chanal) The "investigation" of Rachel Solando was an elaborate roleplay, supported by the staff, to help Andrew play out his delusion so that he might break out of it, and remember his reality.
+Cawley reveals that "Teddy" is really Andrew Laeddis, a former U.S. Marshal incarcerated at Ashecliffe for killing his manic depressive wife Dolores Chanal after she drowned their three children.
+Andrew failed to seek treatment for Dolores when she burned down their apartment.
+He instead moved his family to a lakehouse where Dolores carried out the killings.
+As a result of his guilt, Andrew became delusional and created the alternate persona of Edward Daniels.
+(Note: "Edward Daniels" is an anagram of Andrew Laeddis, and "Rachel Solando" is an anagram of his dead wife's name, Dolores Chanal.)
+The "investigation" of Rachel Solando was an elaborate roleplay, supported by hospital staff, to help Andrew play out his delusion so he might break out of it and return to reality.
 Overwhelmed, Andrew faints.

-Awakening later, Andrew recounts the truth, satisfying the doctors that he is lucid.
-Cawley notes that they had achieved this state nine months ago, but that Andrew had quickly regressed.
-He warns that this will be Andrew's last chance and if he lapses again he will be lobotomized due to his violent conduct towards the guards and other patients, such as Noyce.
-Sometime later, Andrew relaxes on the hospital grounds with Sheehan.
-Appearing delusional, he refers to Sheehan as "Chuck" and says that they must leave the island.
-Sheehan signals to a watching Cawley, who orders that Andrew be lobotomized.
-Andrew asks Sheehan if it would be worse "to live as a monster, or to die as a good man".
-A stunned Sheehan calls Andrew "Teddy" but the latter does not respond and leaves peacefully with the orderlies for his operation.
+Awakening, Andrew recounts the truth, satisfying the doctors that he is lucid.
+Cawley notes they had achieved this state nine months ago but had quickly regressed.
+He warns that this will be Andrew's last chance, and if he lapses again, he will be lobotomized due to his violent conduct toward the guards and other patients, such as Noyce.

+Some time later, Andrew relaxes on the hospital grounds with Sheehan.
+Appearing delusional, he calls Sheehan "Chuck", and says they must leave the island.
+Sheehan signals to a watching Cawley, who orders the lobotomy.
+Andrew asks Sheehan if it would be worse "to live as a monster or to die as a good man".
+A stunned Sheehan calls Andrew "Teddy", but the latter does not respond and leaves peacefully with the orderlies for his operation.